jasper-sinclair/nullstar/docs/TESTING.md

 final Ordo rating is consistent with the pool mean and replaces interim performance estimates.

-## Build 027 strong-pool test
+## Nullstar 027 release test

-The build 027 test completed on 23 July 2026:
+The Nullstar 027 release test completed on 23 July 2026:

 ```text
 Nullstar 027: 3081 Elo (Ordo error 5.9)